1. Learning Resources and Tips to Help Children with Autism

 Promote independence: Avoid absolute control over special kids by giving them little say in what happens to them.
-This deprives them of decision-making skills required to become independent.
+This deprives them of the decision-making skills required to become independent.
 Offer them choices to choose from, talk to them, and listen to what they have to say.
-Simple things like letting them choose which shirt to wear or which fruit to have for snack or which colour to paint a picture in can encourage them.
+Simple things like letting them choose which shirt to wear or which fruit to have for a snack or which color to paint a picture in can encourage them.

 Have back-up plans: In the world of special needs, there is always a Plan B, and usually a Plan C for every situation a child may go through.
 Ensure space for the child to calm down and move freely if things go haywire.

 Cheer their strengths: Look out for the activities they like doing or excel at and encourage them to pursue these talents.
 Be their personal cheerleader!

 Let them know their worth: Having a low day, persuade them to give you a hug.
 Tell them how much their hug means to you and how it lifts your spirit.
 Take their help depending on their strengths.
 For example, if they like painting, make them prepare cards for occasions and send them out to your friends and relatives.